-2020 Compensation Highlights
+2021 Compensation Highlights

-- The fundamental principles of Killam's compensation philosophy are to pay-for-performance, to align the interests of executives with those of Killam unitholders and to have market competitive compensation to ensure Killam attracts, retains, motivates and rewards the executive team. - ✓ A review of the compensation plan in 2020 resulted in minor adjustments to reflect Killam's growth and competitive environment.
-The changes increased the variable compensation targets for certain NEOs, all of which are linked to performance metrics or long-term improved Unit performance. - The Compensation Committee bases executive compensation decisions on the achievement of specific performance metrics.
-Following a challenging environment due to COVID-19, Killam did not achieve target levels for its key corporate metrics, resulting in a 67% payout on funds from operations ("FFO") per Unit and 75% payout for same property net operating income ("NOI") growth targets.
-No adjustments were made to the corporate performance targets in recognition of COVID-19. - The Compensation Committee and the Board were impressed with Management's response to the pandemic and continued execution of Killam's growth strategy.
-Management also made impressive progress in moving Killam's sustainably practices and disclosure forward.
-These results are reflected in the payouts for the NEO's individual efforts, ranging from 85% to 100% payout. - ✓ Based on the NEO's variable compensation program the Board approved a performance factor of 1.32X for the 2018 RTU awards that vested in early 2020.
+- ✓ The fundamental principles of Killam's compensation philosophy are to pay-for-performance, to align the interests of executives with those of Killam unitholders and to have market competitive compensation to ensure Killam attracts, retains, motivates and rewards the executive team. - ✓ A review of the compensation plan in 2021 resulted in minor adjustments to reflect Killam's growth and competitive environment.
+The changes increased the variable compensation targets for certain NEOs, all of which are linked to performance metrics or long-term improved Unit performance. - ✓ The Compensation Committee bases executive compensation decisions on the achievement of specific performance metrics. - The Compensation Committee and the Board were impressed with Management's continued execution of Killam's growth strategy and their progress in moving Killam's sustainability practices and disclosure forward.
+These results are reflected in the payouts for the NEO's individual efforts, ranging from 90% to 94% payout. - Based on the NEO's variable compensation program, the Board approved a combined performance factor of 1.28x for the 2019 RTU awards that vested in early 2022.
 These performance RTUs are an important part of Killam's long-term compensation program.
-The multiplier considers Killam's average three-year FFO per Unit growth of 3.6% compared to a target of 3.0%, and relative total unitholder return compared to the S&P/TSX Capped REIT Index.
+The multiplier considers Killam's average three-year FFO per Unit growth of 4.4% compared to a target of 4.0%, and relative total unitholder return compared to the S&P/TSX Capped REIT Index.